JeremyCade/jeremycade.github.io/_drafts/latex-on-ubuntu-14.10.md

 ---
 layout: post
 title:  "LaTeX on Ubuntu 14.10"
-date:   2014-12-15
+date:   2015-01-15
 comments: true
 categories: latex ubuntu 14.10
 ---

-Writting a thesis for a years worth of research is down right fun.
+Writing a thesis for a years worth of research is down right fun.
 Even more so when trying to compile a large document with LaTeX.
 Normally compiling LaTeX is not an issue for me.
-The sizeable [MacTeX](https://tug.org/mactex/) packages generally contain all the packages I require.
+The sizable [MacTeX](https://tug.org/mactex/) packages generally contain all the packages I require.
 Though recently, I decided to dust off a old [MSI Wind12 U200 Netbook](http://www.msi.com/product/nb/U200.html#hero-overview) and install [Ubuntu 14.10](http://www.ubuntu.com/download/desktop) to use as my writing machine.
 My initial thought was that it was going to be a simple case of apt-get install and I would be off and running with a working LaTeX install and all of my required packages.

 My standard LaTeX document makes use of the following packages:

-- geometry
+- biblatex
 - fancyhdr
-- inputenc
+- geometry
 - glossaries
 - graphicx
-- biblatex
+- inputenc

-Nothing out of the ordianry, or packages that you wouldn't expect to be installed as part of a standard [TeX Live](https://www.tug.org/texlive/) install.
+Nothing out of the ordinary, or packages that you wouldn't expect to be installed as part of a standard [TeX Live](https://www.tug.org/texlive/) install.

-To ensure everything plays nice, I make use of the follwoing Makefile:
+To ensure everything plays nice, I make use of the following Makefile:

     # LaTeX Makefile
     FILE=main